RonitPatil2005/Smart-Study-Planner/README.md

-# 📚 Study Timetable Creator
+# 📚 Smart Study Planner

 A simple and interactive **web-based study timetable creator** built using **HTML, CSS, and JavaScript**.
 This app helps students plan their weekly schedule, get reminders, and download their timetable as a PDF.